 This easy and flavorful kimchi hummus is a tasty dip you can whip up in minutes.
 Instead of tahini, we're using sunflower seed butter for a delightfully nutty, allergy-friendly option.
 Kimchi hummus is great as a dip or a spread and can be mild OR spicy!
 Only 4 ingredients and a few minutes to prepare.

-If you love kimchi, this easy hummus recipe has your name all over it!
+If you love kimchi, this simple and zippy chickpea dip has your name all over it.

 I go through phases of craving kimchi and wanting to put it on pretty much everything, and that's exactly how this recipe came about.
 Next I'm thinking about making a creamy kimchi salad dressing.
 Yummm!